DobbiKov/sci-trans-git/README.md

 translation (such as `LaTeX` document splited into multiple files, or `myst` project).

+#### Library
-For now, the library translates only jupyter notebooks by using `jupytext` module to extract contents of cells, pass it to the models and extract translation.
+For now, the library translates jupyter notebooks by using `jupytext` module to extract contents of cells, pass it to the models and extract translation and `LaTeX` documents by using `pylatexenc` to construct an `AST` and divide the document into chunks and then translate those chunks.
 The translation is stored in the translation database, in order to not retranslate the translated chunks and just retrieve them.

 The library also provides a possibility to correct translation (i.e rewrite or fix the translated file by the model and save the translation in the database so it is not overwritten in the future).

+In order to improve translation quality and avoid ambiguity the vocabulary feature is provided in the library.
+For the translation command, there's an optional parameter that is a vocabulary (translation pairs) that would help the model to use the appropriate words and phrases that are presented in the vocabulary.

 ### Reports
 1. [First report](./reports/report1.md) = the report presents the first